PavloYarmolyk/PavloArtworks/src/Artwork_paintings/2021-linear-heads.md

   - image: ../images/005_004_Linear-Heads_001.jpg
 mainShortDescription: The head is an infinitely interesting object to study, all possible transformations and interpretations are difficult to list, and this is one of them.
 ---
-The head is an infinitely interesting object to study, all possible transformations and interpretations are difficult to list, and this is one of them.